Corrected: An earlier version of this article misstated the name of the school. It is the North Carolina School of Science and Mathematics.

 “Even though I was in the best position—I had these resources and I utilized them—even so, it was hard.
 I never really felt in my element, just because of all the stereotypes in my head of Native Americans [not being academic],” Moore said.
 “There was just always this sense of not being at home and knowing you are not at home.”

-Separate research shows that when high school students who hope to be the first in their families to attend college get a chance to see a panel of older first-generation college-goers talk about their early challenges, they have higher achievement and better retention in college.
+Separate research shows that when high school students who hope to be the first in their families to attend college get a chance to see a, they have higher achievement and better retention in college.

 Both Moore and Flores say they benefited from the school’s summer bridge program, which provides an academic boost for students whose home classes were less rigorous but also offers counseling and connection to other incoming students.